blankenberg/anvio.org/help/8/programs/anvi-estimate-scg-taxonomy/index.md

 ### 2. Estimate the taxa within a metagenome

 By running this program in metagenome mode, it will assume that your <span class="artifact-n">[contigs-db](/help/8/artifacts/contigs-db)</span> contains multiple genomes and will try to give you an overview of the taxa within it.
-To do this, it will determine which single-copy core gene has the most hits in your contigs (for example `Ribosomal_S6`), and then will look at the taxnomy hits for that gene across your contigs.
+To do this, it will determine which single-copy core gene has the most hits in your contigs (for example `Ribosomal_S6`), and then will look at the taxonomy hits for that gene across your contigs.
 The output will be this list of taxonomy results.

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;scg&#45;taxonomy &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/8/artifacts/contigs&#45;db)</span> \